The Kakimizu complex of a surface: The Kakimizu complex of a surface

 Our definition of Seifert curve disallows null homologous subsets.
 Indeed, a null homologous subset would bound a component of $S \backslash c$ and would hence be separating.
 In fact, $c$ contains no bounding subsets.
 Conversely, if $w \circ d = \alpha$ and $d$ contains no bounding subsets, then $S \backslash d$ is connected.
-Note that a Seifert curve, by definition, possesses an orientation (on each component).
-We will assume that this orientation is chosen so that the components of $w$ are positive.

 \begin{lem} If $(w, c)$ represents $\alpha$, then $w$ is determined by the underlying curve $c$. \end{lem}

 \proof Suppose that $(w, c)$ and $(w', c)$ represent $\alpha$, where $w = (w^1, \cdots, w^n)$ and $w' = ((w')^1, \cdots, (w')^n)$.
 Then hence Since $c$ has no null homologous subsets, this ensures that Thus